The Way You Track Rank is Antiquated! Rank Tracking for the Future

 That's why I'm going to show how the situation on

-SERP has changed and why it means a new approach to rank tracking
+SERP has changed and why Rank Ranger has taken a new approach to rank tracking

 What's Changed on the Google SERP?